 See why I used one of those?
 Sure it keep things clean but it also helps us restart the activity.
 With the excess vinegar gone, it reveals the unused baking soda and the fun can begin again.

-We restarted this activity 3 times!
+We restarted this toddler science experiment 3 times!

 Can you think of all the things a toddler learns with this experiment?

-- Science – chemical reaction
+- Science – chemical reaction and the scientific method

 - Cause and effect